grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 Most of the architecture files have been developed in C++ over the years.
 Thus they are ready to be used with the C++ backend and the one that generate C++ wrapped modules (like the LLVM, SOUL and Interpreter backends).
 For other languages, specific architecture files have to be written.
 Here is the current situation for other backends:

-- the C backend needs the `CGlue` file, the `CInterface` file, and the [minimal-c](https://github.com/grame-cncm/faust/blob/master-dev/architecture/minimal.c) file is a simple example
+- the C backend needs additional `CGlue`and `CInterface` files, with the [minimal-c](https://github.com/grame-cncm/faust/blob/master-dev/architecture/minimal.c) file a simple console mode example which use them
 - the experimental Rust backend can be used with the [minimal-rs](https://github.com/grame-cncm/faust/blob/master-dev/architecture/minimal.rs) architecture, or the more complex JACK `minimal-jack.rs`used in `faust2jackrust` script, or PortAudio `minimal-portaudio.rs` used in `faust2jackportaudio` script
-- the experimental Dlang backend can be used with the [minimal.d](https://github.com/grame-cncm/faust/blob/master-dev/architecture/minimal.d) or the [minimal-dplug](https://github.com/grame-cncm/faust/blob/master-dev/architecture/minimal-dplug.d) to be used to generate [DPlug](https://dplug.org) plugins with the `faust2dplug` tool
+- the experimental Dlang backend can be used with the [minimal.d](https://github.com/grame-cncm/faust/blob/master-dev/architecture/minimal.d) or the [minimal-dplug](https://github.com/grame-cncm/faust/blob/master-dev/architecture/minimal-dplug.d) to generate [DPlug](https://dplug.org) plugins with the `faust2dplug` tool

 ## Using faust2xx scripts